ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ### Notation

-Certain properties of email messages described in this document are referenced using notation found in [@?RFC5598] (e.g., "RFC5322.From").
+Certain properties of mail messages described in this document are referenced using notation found in [@?RFC5598] (e.g., "RFC5322.From").

 This specification uses the Augmented Backus-Naur Form (ABNF)